 Market organization

-Sierra Leone does not have a competition or antitrust law, but the Ministry of Trade and Industry has a mandate to regulate anti-competitive business practices.
+Sierra Leone does not have a competition or antitrust law.
+However, the Ministry of Trade and Industry has a mandate to regulate anti-competitive business practices.

-Sierra Leone is not a member of the International Competition Network (ICN).
+Sierra Leone is not a member of the International Competition Network.
+However, as an ECOWAS member, it collaborates with the ECOWAS Regional Competition Authority.

 Competition policy

-Export licenses are required for gold, diamonds, coffee, cocoa, palm oil, ginger and a few other products.
-According to SLIEPA, exporters have to pay a 2.5% levy on the F.O.B. value of the export.
+Export permits are required for coffee, cocoa, palm kernel oil, palm kernel cake, ginger and piassava.
+Exporters have to pay a 2.5% levy on the free on board value of the export.
+The export of gold and diamonds must comply with internationally accepted standards, like the Kimberley Process.

 Sierra Leone has been a member of the WTO since 1995.
-The WTO conducted a trade policy review in 2017, which stated that the simple average of the most favored nation applied total tariffs is 12%, down from 13.9% in 2004.
+The WTO reported that the country’s simple average of the most-favored nation applied total tariffs was 12.1% in 2020, remaining essentially unchanged from 2017’s 12%.

 Liberalization of foreign trade

-The authorities implemented measures to enhance governance of the Bank of Sierra Leone (BSL) and financial sector oversight.
-In mid-2019, amendments to existing acts (the Anti-Money-Laundering and Combating of Financing of Terrorism Act and the Borrowers and Lenders Act) came into effect.
-These aim to bolster the central bank’s accountability, improve borrowing and lending for businesses, and strengthen overall financial stability.
+The authorities implemented measures to enhance the governance and financial sector oversight of the Bank of Sierra Leone.
+In mid-2019, amendments to the Anti-Money Laundering and Combating of Financing of Terrorism Act and the Borrowers and Lenders Act came into effect in an effort to bolster the central bank’s accountability, improve borrowing and lending for businesses and strengthen overall financial stability.

 Banking system